I have always been fascinated by hero stories.

 There is something in us, I believe, that longs for the heroic: We are driven by danger; we are driven by the need to stand, fight, and bleed, in the name of something greater than ourselves, side by side with those we call our own.
 Because in the midst of all this, we discover ourselves, and perhaps even more importantly, we discover that there is more to this world that we know.

 Tragically, the many luxuries of the modern world have destroyed what is best in us.
 For as Seneca once said, "No man is more unhappy than he who never faces adversity.
 For he is not permitted to prove himself."
 But where are we to prove ourselves today?
 Where are we to discover what is best within us when strength, manhood, competition, and victory, have all been condemned?

-Yes, we have lost something special, even something spiritual; we have lost the Master Within.
+We have lost something special, even something spiritual; we have lost the Master Within.

-When I was young, I went looking for answers.
-However, the answers I sought were nowhere to be found, and after much discouragement, I discovered I had more in common with Stoic philosophers and Samurai warriors than I did my own contemporaries.
+When I was young, I went looking for something I could never seem to put into words.
+The question evaded me; the answer more so.
+But after much wandering, I discovered I had more in common with Stoic philosophers and Samurai warriors than I did my own contemporaries.
 So I turned to old books about heroes, to the martial arts, and to the study of warrior cultures.
 These saved me from a fate worse than death, that slow wasting away of the human spirit so typical today.
-And this is how I discovered the Tradition.